-We want to 1.6 million school children to have taken part in Compassionate Class by 2030, helping to foster empathy and responisbility for animals in a generation of young people.
+We want 1.6 million school children to have taken part in Compassionate Class by 2030, helping to foster empathy and responsibility for animals in a generation of young people.

 Using video and interactive content, pupils aged 7-11 take part in various activities such as discussions, debates and creative assignments which inspire compassion for animals.